JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Since version 2020.2, users can sign in to TeamCity with a GitLab CE/EE account.

+Before enabling this module, you need to configure a [GitLab CE/EE connection](integrating-teamcity-with-vcs-hosting-services.md) in the Root project's settings and a dedicated application in GitLab.

 To sign in, click the GitLab icon above the login form and, after the redirect, approve the TeamCity application.
-If a user with your GitLab email is registered and this email is verified both [in TeamCity](enabling-email-verification.md) and in GitLab, you will be authenticated as this user.
+If a user with your GitLab email is registered and this email is verified both [in TeamCity](enabling-email-verification.md) and in GitLab, this GitLab account will be mapped with the respective TeamCity user and you will be signed in.
 Otherwise, TeamCity will create a new user profile, unless this option is disabled\*.
 It is also possible to [map existing TeamCity users](#User+Authentication+Settings) with GitLab CE/EE profiles.

 >If you want to be recognized in TeamCity by your email, make sure this email is set as _public_ in GitLab.

-Before enabling this module, you need to configure a [GitLab CE/EE connection](integrating-teamcity-with-vcs-hosting-services.md) in the Root project's settings.

 <table>